 The Name Behind the Blog.

 The Tailored Spoon.
 Recipes tailored to bring everyone together to the table.
 I believe food is the root of family, a sense of comfort and connections.
 Food is also a colorful mixture of various cultures and flavors.
 Spending time in the kitchen is a lost art.
 This time in our century, the way we eat food is changing all the time and it inspires me to cook then share it with the world!
 Cooking comes to mind when I spent as a girl with my Grandma in the kitchen.
-I used to spend weekends at her house, there she showed me the ropes of New England cooking and Baking.
+I used to spend weekends at her house, where she showed me the ropes of New England cooking and Baking.
 Those memories of what we cooked, what we ate and a few of her kitchen tools have stayed with me forever.
 Oh, the memories!
 When I was a young girl in college I had the opportunity to go to Europe for three weeks and visit 7 countries.
-Travel, my family and my diet have been very influential in my quest for cooking.
+Travel, my family, and my diet have been very influential in my quest for cooking.

 I truly enjoy doing: baking, cooking, photography, culture, and history.
 That is how this Blog came to be.
 I never thought of myself as a food blogger, just a person who enjoys writing stories about food and photographing the process and end result!
 I am not a professional chef and I don’t play one on TV.
-But some day I would like to create recipe videos!
+But someday I would like to create recipe videos!
 Totally sounds fun 🙂

 The Lost Art of Cooking.

-I have always enjoyed cooking, but earlier in my life I never seemed to find the time or take the time to cook.
+I have always enjoyed cooking, but earlier in my life, I never seemed to find the time or take the time to cook.
 Or I should say find time to enjoy the Kitchen.
 Just in the last year, I have tweaked, tossed and searched for recipes that our family can eat together.
-In in the last six months I was diagnosed with IBS.
+In in the last six months, I was diagnosed with IBS.
 So it’s been gluten-free, dairy-free, and changing what all of us eat…gradually.
 I have learned about different aspects of nutrition and I find it interesting.
 But eating and cooking with real food is what I strive for.
 If can help others do the same?
 Yay for food blogs!

 Finding Your Way around the Tailored Spoon.

 It should be simple to find your way around the Tailored Spoon.
 I will add more content as time goes on and keep it simple.
-If you would love to try my recipes then by all means, I would love to have you stick around.
+If you would love to try my recipes then, by all means, I would love to have you stick around.
 This is where food, culture, history and you all become friends.
 Feel free to comment, post or email me!
 If you have cooked any recipes, tag me on Instagram, hashtag #thetailoredspoon.
 I would love to see what you have cooked!
 Sharing is caring.